I-am-Signal/Kinnection/README.md

 ### MySQL Container Vars

+- `MYSQL_CONTAINER_PORT`: Port at which the container internally binds to the MySQL database.
+- `MYSQL_DATABASE`: Name of the database.
+- `MYSQL_EXTERNAL_PORT`: Port at which the MySQL database is bound to your host machine and can be accessed.
+- `MYSQL_HOST`: Name of the host connection for the database.
+- `MYSQL_PASSWORD`: Password of the user.
 - `MYSQL_PROTOCOL`: Protocol for connecting to the database.
 For MySQL, it is `mysql`.
-- `MYSQL_PORT`: Port at which the database can be accessed.
-- `MYSQL_CONTAINER_PORT`: Port at which the container binds to the overlaying database.
-- `MYSQL_ROOT_PASSWORD`: Root password for the database .
+- `MYSQL_ROOT_PASSWORD`: Root password for the database.
-- `MYSQL_DATABASE`: Name of the database.
 - `MYSQL_USER`: User of the database.
-- `MYSQL_PASSWORD`: Password of the user.
-- `MYSQL_HOST`: Name of the host connection for the database.
-- `MYSQL_EXTERNAL_HOST`: Name of the local host connection of the database.

 ### ASP.NET Core Container Vars

+- `ASP_CONTAINER_PORT`: Port at which the container internally binds to the ASP.NET Core webapi app.
+- `ASP_EXTERNAL_PORT`: Port at which the ASP.NET Core webapi app is bound to your host machine and can be accessed.
 - `ASPNETCORE_ENVIRONMENT`: Environment in which the ASP.NET Core webapi app should assume. (`Development`, `Staging`, `Production`)
-- `ASP_PORT`: Port at which the ASP.NET Core webapi app can be accessed.
-- `ASP_CONTAINER_PORT`: Port at which the container binds to the overlaying webapi app.

 ### Database Management Vars

+- `APPLY_MIGRATIONS`: Whether to auto-apply migrations on startup of the ASP.NET Core app.
+1 for True, 0 for False.
 - `RETRY_ATTEMPTS`: Number of times the ASP.NET Core webapi app reattempts to connection to the database
 - `RETRY_IN`: Number of seconds the ASP.NET Core webapi app waits between attempts
-- `APPLY_MIGRATIONS`: Whether to auto-apply migrations on startup of the ASP.NET Core app.
-1 for True, 0 for False.

 ### Angular Container Vars

-- `ANG_PORT`: Port at which the Angular frontend app can be accessed.
+- `ANG_CONTAINER_PORT`: Port at which the container internally binds to the Angular frontend app.
-- `ANG_CONTAINER_PORT`: Port at which the container binds to the overlaying frontend app.
+- `ANG_EXTERNAL_PORT`: Port at which the Angular frontend app is bound to your host machine and can be accessed.

 ### Auth Management Vars

 - `ACCESS_DURATION`: Number of minutes an Access JWT is valid for before expiration
+- `ENC_KEY_DUR`: Number of days the encryption keys used for password E2EE are valid for, then rotated after.
+- `FROM_EMAIL`: The email address to send emails from via SendGrid.
+  - To create one after you have a SendGrid account, go to `Settings > Sender Authentication` and click `Verify a Single Sender` to set up an email to be used for sending emails to the client.
+- `FROM_NAME`: The name of the sender in emails sent via SendGrid.
+- `HASHING_KEY`: The hash key for passwords
+- `ISSUER`: The issuer URI for the JWTs
 - `REFRESH_DURATION`: Number of days a Refresh JWT is valid for before expiration
-- `ISSUER`: The issuer URI for the JWTs
-- `KEY`: The hash key for passwords
+- `SENDGRID_API_KEY`: The API key provided by SendGrid for their emailing services.
+  - After creating an account, got to `Settings > API Keys` and click `Create API Key` to set up a usable key.

+### Local Development and Testing Vars

+- `ANG_PORT_LOCAL`: Port of the Angular app when developing locally.
+- `MANUAL_EMAIL_VERIFICATION`: Address to be sent emails to for manual verification emailing service is functional.
+This is NOT the sender email.
+- `MYSQL_EXTERNAL_HOST`: Name of the local host connection of the database.